Couples Therapy Washington DC

 Have the Conversation in Person

 Although it is easier to send an email or text message to your spouse, you should tell them you want a divorce in person.
 Regardless of whether you have been married for decades or just a few short years, initiating a divorce via email or text is cowardly.
-This may be something you can discuss during your Washington DC couples therapy.
+This may be something you can discuss during your Washington DC couples therapy sessions.

 Rather than beating around the bush, be direct with your spouse.
 By sugarcoating the situation or talking about another topic at first, you will not be making the news less painful.
 Let them know you do not see your marriage working out even after couples therapy in Washington DC and would like a divorce.

 If you believe your spouse may become physically violent once you break the news, be sure to have the conversation at a coffee shop or another public place.
 Be sure to tell a trustworthy friend or family member what you will be doing and where you will be.
-If you have been working with a therapist, then consider telling your spouse during your couples therapy session.
+If you have been working with a therapist, then consider telling your spouse during your Washington DC couples therapy session.

-Tell your spouse you are ready divorce at the right time.
+Tell your spouse you are ready to divorce at the right time.
 It is a good idea to have this conversation during the evening or on a weekend when you and your spouse are not busy with work and other duties.
 This way, your spouse will have time to process the news.